weebcyberpunk/todo/README.md

 # Install

-Arch Linux or Arch-based Linux distributions users can install Todo by copying the `PKGBUILD`, running `makepkg` and installing with `pacman -U`.
+Arch Linux or Arch-based Linux distributions users can install Todo by copying the `PKGBUILD`, running `makepkg` and installing with `sudo pacman -U`.

 # Use